parshwanath-p2493/Alumni-Portal/README.md

-# 🎓 AlmaniPortal - Alumni Management System
+# 🎓 AlumniPortal - Alumni Management System

 A comprehensive full-stack web application for managing alumni networks, built for the Electronics and Telecommunication Department (ETE) at Dr. Ambedkar Institute of Technology, Bengaluru.